PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 When, for example, your main page is `piwik.pro` and you want to track views of `help.piwik.pro` without additional outlink click, you have to confgure JS Tracking Client to recognize this additional domain.
 You can do it in two ways.

-You can configure it in website settings section of the Administration panel.
+If you use default snippet provided by Tag Manager, you can configure it in website settings section of the Administration panel.
 Go to the Administration > Websites & apps > Settings > General settings > URLs.
 Add all the domains that should not be treated as outlinks.

 .. image:: /_static/images/data_collection/website_settings_urls.jpg

+.. todo:: Check if image should be updated.
+I think tabs look differently in 16.1 version.

-You can use :ref:`setDomains<jtc-api-setDomains>` function of JavaScript Tracking Client API.
+If you don't use default snippet, you can use :ref:`setDomains<jtc-api-setDomains>` function of JavaScript Tracking Client API to set it.

 .. code-block:: javascript